HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 DEVICE=eth0
 ```

-(_Note the black space between Network and /bin/id_)
+(_Note the blank space between Network and /bin/id_)

 **Vulnerability reference:** [**https://vulmon.com/exploitdetails?qidtp=maillist\_fulldisclosure\&qid=e026a0c5f83df4fd532442e1324ffa4f**](https://vulmon.com/exploitdetails?qidtp=maillist\_fulldisclosure\&qid=e026a0c5f83df4fd532442e1324ffa4f)

 ### **init, init.d, systemd, and rc.d**

 `/etc/init.d` contains **scripts** used by the System V init tools (SysVinit).
 This is the **traditional service management package for Linux**, containing the `init` program (the first process that is run when the kernel has finished initializing¹) as well as some infrastructure to start and stop services and configure them.
 Specifically, files in `/etc/init.d` are shell scripts that respond to `start`, `stop`, `restart`, and (when supported) `reload` commands to manage a particular service.
 These scripts can be invoked directly or (most commonly) via some other trigger (typically the presence of a symbolic link in `/etc/rc?.d/`).
-(From [here](https://askubuntu.com/questions/5039/what-is-the-difference-between-etc-init-and-etc-init-d))\
-Other alternative to this folder is `/etc/rc.d/init.d` in Redhat
+(From [here](https://askubuntu.com/questions/5039/what-is-the-difference-between-etc-init-and-etc-init-d)).
+Other alternative to this folder is `/etc/rc.d/init.d` in Redhat.

 `/etc/init` contains **configuration** files used by **Upstart**.
 Upstart is a young **service management package** championed by Ubuntu.
 Files in `/etc/init` are configuration files telling Upstart how and when to `start`, `stop`, `reload` the configuration, or query the `status` of a service.
 As of lucid, Ubuntu is transitioning from SysVinit to Upstart, which explains why many services come with SysVinit scripts even though Upstart configuration files are preferred.
-In fact, the SysVinit scripts are processed by a compatibility layer in Upstart.
-(From [here](https://askubuntu.com/questions/5039/what-is-the-difference-between-etc-init-and-etc-init-d))
+The SysVinit scripts are processed by a compatibility layer in Upstart.
+(From [here](https://askubuntu.com/questions/5039/what-is-the-difference-between-etc-init-and-etc-init-d)).

 **systemd** is a **Linux initialization system and service manager that includes features like on-demand starting of daemons**, mount and automount point maintenance, snapshot support, and processes tracking using Linux control groups. systemd provides a logging daemon and other tools and utilities to help with common system administration tasks.
-(From [here](https://www.linode.com/docs/quick-answers/linux-essentials/what-is-systemd/))\
+(From [here](https://www.linode.com/docs/quick-answers/linux-essentials/what-is-systemd/)).

-Files that ships in packages downloaded from distribution repository go into `/usr/lib/systemd/`.
+Files that ship in packages downloaded from the distribution repository go into `/usr/lib/systemd/`.
 Modifications done by system administrator (user) go into `/etc/systemd/system/`.

 ## Other Tricks